The final instalment in this series.

 For more information about standard scores, consult this article and this one.

 Standardizing will only end your weight problems, however, if you desist from any further arbitrary weighting.
 If, after standardizing all your data, field A is arbitrarily assigned twice as much weight as field B, the value of the information in the database is almost certain to be reduced.
 Furthermore, there is a good chance that it will be reduced to zero.
+What usually happens is that the most heavily-weighted field is the only one that correlates with the total score — that is, all that extra data you collected turns out to be irrelevant, and you might as well not have collected it.

 The reason is that data often refuse to behave the way you expect them to.
 Data that you expect to be important will often, when analyzed mathematically, turn out not to be important at all.
 Giving additional weight to them will destroy the validity of a formula or scale.